 Assessment is carried out by a variety of methods including coursework, examinations and a dissertation.

+This course requires a UK 2.2 (Honours) or equivalent.
 A background in business and management and/or computer science is preferred but not essential.
+Graduates in other disciplines such as social sciences, media and engineering, with relevant work experience will be considered.

 Consideration will also be given to relevant professional qualifications and/or work experience.